Interested in running a crowdfunding campaign on Art Happens? Here's everything you need to know.

 Our experience suggests that Art Happens is suitable for art projects between £10,000 and £25,000.
 We expect you to share with us a draft budget for any proposed project.

 What are the timings around raising and spending the money?

 We constantly go live with new projects on the site, trying to work within our partner museums’ ideal time-frames.
 The project you have crowdfunded should be completed within 12 to 15 months after the crowdfunding campaign.
-Most campaigns run for 30 to 40 days.
+Most campaigns run for 30 days.

 Art Happens won an Emcees award in 2016 for Best Use of Digital Channels in Fundraising